Causes and Diagnoses

 Causes and Diagnoses of Gastroesophageal Reflux Disease

 The exact cause of GERD is unknown.
-In individuals with GERD, the lower esophageal sphincter tends to relax while the rest of the esophagus is working.
-GERD is more likely to develop in individuals who have a hiatal hernia (in which the upper part of the stomach moves into the lower esophagus).
+If you have GERD, your lower esophageal sphincter tends to relax while the rest of your esophagus is working.
+GERD is more likely to develop in people who have a hiatal hernia.
+This is when the upper part of the stomach moves into the lower esophagus.

 Risk factors for GERD

-There are certain factors that increase an individual’s risk of developing GERD, including:
+There are certain factors that increase your risk of developing GERD, including:

-Some foods may also worsen reflux symptoms, including:
+Some foods may make your reflux symptoms worse, including:

 - Caffeinated drinks

 - Tomato-based foods such as chili, spaghetti sauce, pizza and salsa